Vinsi/ios-team/docs/pr_protocol.md

 * Don't use sarcasm;
 * Talk synchronously (e.g. chat, screen sharing, in person) if there are too many `I don't understand` or similar comments.
 Post a follow-up comment summarizing the discussion;
 * Use new GitHub review feature.
 Finish reviewing with `request changes` if needed, to block the merge.
+* It’s better not to say same comment more than once.
+You can just write the comment and then write ‘apply to all’.

 ## Having your PR reviewed